PrimozGodec/ImageColorization/README.md

 6. You are done :)

-In case you do not have a GPU device in your computer, please install tensorflow for a CPU.
+In case you do not have a GPU device in your computer, please install Tensorflow for a CPU.
 [Instructions](https://www.tensorflow.org/install/ "Tensorflow") can be find on a [Tnesorflow website](https://www.tensorflow.org/install/ "Tensorflow").